Intro

 discover how it works.

-is actually a combination of a Reads
+A Format is actually a combination of a Reads and a Writes.
+For

-the sake of brevity, I will describe how the Writes
+the sake of brevity, I will describe how the Writes works, as creating

-a Reads
+a Reads is similar.

 The first important thing to know about the way Play’s JSON library

-works is that to write a value as a JsValue
+works is that to write a value as a JsValue, we must have an implicit

-for that type available.
+Writes for that type available.
 Some examples follow.

-for a case class that uses only simple
+It is simple to create a Writes for a case class that uses only simple

-for all of these simple types have already been
+types because Writes for all of these simple types have already been

 defined.

-is simple once we have defined a
+And creating a Writes[Hierarchy] is simple once we have defined a

-.
+Writes[Employee].
 We’d get an error about a missing Writes[Employee]

 if we hadn’t defined it above.

-This is important to know because we can see Writes
+This is important to know because we can see Writes are usually built

 recusively.
 Here is our strategy to build something which creates

-s and their subclasses.
+Writes for sealed traits and their subclasses.

 - Convert a case class to its generic representation